-The Council will develop its precautionary guidelines in conjunction with Section 16-50p(i) of the Connecticut General Statutes, enacted by the General Assembly to call special attention to their concern for children.
-The Act restricts the siting of overhead 345-kV transmission lines in areas where children congregate, subject to technological feasibility.
+The Council has developed its precautionary guidelines in conjunction with Section 16-50p(i) of the Connecticut General Statutes, enacted by the General Assembly to call special attention to their concern for children.
+Subject to technological feasibility, the Act restricts the siting of overhead 345-kV transmission lines in areas where children congregate.
 These restrictions cover transmission lines adjacent to "residential areas, public or private schools, licensed child day-care facilities, licensed youth camps, or public playgrounds."